IntelPython/scikit-learn_bench/README.md

 * **cuml**
 * **xgboost**

-To select frameworks just specify them in the configuration file in *general* in *lib*.

 The configuration of benchmarks allows you to select the frameworks to run, select datasets for measurements and configure the parameters of the algorithms.

  You can configure benchmarks by editing a config file.
-Check  [config.json schema](#config-json-schema) for more details.
+Check  [config.json schema](https://github.com/PivovarA/scikit-learn_bench/blob/master/configs/README.md) for more details.

 ## Benchmark supported algorithms